danya02/slon-winter-2019-lit-club/main.md

 "`Reading...
 Reading complete.
 Sending job to nodes.`"

-TODO: make it easier to understand what robot factory is, why is it necessary; point out more about prev story humanoids, helmets and robots.
-Also, consider splitting this into blocks to make text non-contignuous; add detail as needed by the plot, on-demand.

 The robots behind them immediately started walking toward the cobbled-together device they came from, dismantling it and simultaneously building a new one.
 Three minutes later, the old one is completely gone, and a new, much more stable one, occupies its place.